syncfusion-content/javascript-docs/js/Diagram/Tooltip.md

 ### Tooltip relative to mouse position

 To display the tooltip at mouse position, you need to set "mouse" option to the `relativeMode` property of tooltip.
-Following code snippet illustrates how to show tooltip at mouse position.
+The following code example illustrates how to show tooltip at mouse position.

 {% highlight js %}

-   //Define tooltip template as mentioned in the previous snippet
+   //Defines tooltip template as mentioned in the previous snippet
      var node = {
             name: "elizabeth", width: 70, height: 40, offsetX: 100, offsetY: 100,
-            //Remove inherit tooltip from constraints
+            //Removes inherit tooltip from constraints
             constraints: NodeConstraints.Default & ~NodeConstraints.InheritTooltip,
-            //Define tooltip
+            //Defines tooltip
             tooltip: {
-                //Set to show tooltip at mouse position relativeMode:ej.datavisualization.Diagram.RelativeMode.Mouse,
+                //Sets to show tooltip at mouse position relativeMode:ej.datavisualization.Diagram.RelativeMode.Mouse,

-                //Define template id
+                //Defines template id
                 templateId: "mouseovertooltip",
-                //set margin - absolute distance between mouse position and tooltip
+                //Sets margin - absolute distance between mouse position and tooltip
                 margin: { top: 10, left: 10 },
             },
             Designation: "Director",